-Fibroids are one of leading cause of infertility.
+Fibroids are one of the leading cause of infertility.

 Fibroids are non-cancerous abnormal growths that develop on or in the uterus of a woman’s uterus.
 There are many procedures available to cure this problem, which includes both the surgical and nonsurgical method